The Master's Degree Changes of 2018

 Re-taking exams and courses from 2017-18

-Weighting of Course Grades
+Weighting of course grades

 Below you can see an example of a transcript with an advanced course with the weight 2.
 The advanced course Management Information Systems affects the average a bit more than the other courses in Information Systems Sciences.
 The student, whose transcript this is, can when applying for his/her degree certificate decide whether he/she wants to keep all advanced level courses with the weight 2 or to change them all to weight 1.
 In this specific case, the student could keep the weight 2 for all advanced level courses, since a good grade in an advanced course affects the weighted average positively.

-The amount of compulsory language credits in the master´s degree decreases from 6 credits to 5 credits.
+The amount of compulsory language credits in the master´s degree has decreased from 6 credits to 5 credits.
 This means that the number of elective courses in the master’s degree increases from 24 to 25 credits.
 If a major/specialisation/track has defined a study plan with 90 credits, there is thereby possible to fit a minor into the master´s degree.
 Note that some study plans are defined as larger than 90 credits (which usually is the case regarding master's degree specialisations offered in English), and then there is no space for a minor subject (a minor has to be at least 25 cr).
 All master's degree students have to complete at least 90 cr within their major/specialisation/track, and ultimately attain at least 120 cr.
 Please find a picture of the new general degree structure below.